 (e) Fair Dealings & Integrity

-1. Vendors shall conduct all procurement and business relationships with honesty, integrity, respect and fair manner
+1. Vendors shall conduct all procurement and business relationships with honesty, integrity, respect and fair manner.

 (f) Honest Representation

-1. Vendors shall provide honest and open representation of their organisation, its qualifications, experience and capabilities
+1. Vendors shall provide honest and open representation of their organisation, its qualifications, experience and capabilities.

-2. Vendors shall disclose accurate references of previous work or engagements which they have undertaken
+2. Vendors shall disclose accurate references of previous work or engagements which they have undertaken.

 (g) Conflict of Interest

-1. Vendors shall declare any potential or actual conflicts of interest to DRBHICOM even if it happens after the appointment, and/or to immediately address the conflict as soon as it is known
+1. Vendors shall declare any potential or actual conflicts of interest to DRB-HICOM even if it happens after the appointment, and/or to immediately address the conflict as soon as it is known.

-2. If in doubt, vendors shall highlight the conflict to DRB-HICOM immediately
+2. If in doubt, Vendors shall highlight the conflict to DRB-HICOM immediately.

-3. Vendors shall disclose if any of DRB-HICOM employee or family members has an interest in the vendor’s business
+3. Vendors shall disclose if any of DRB-HICOM employee or family members has an interest in the Vendor’s business.

 (h) Confidentiality of Information & Data Protection

-1. Vendors must undertake that all confidential information shall not be disclosed, given access to, procured, gathered, collected, received or handled by any third party without written consent from the company
+1. Vendors must undertake that all confidential information shall not be disclosed, given access to, procured, gathered, collected, received or handled by any third party without written consent from the Company.

-2. Vendors shall not make use the DRB-HICOM employee’s name or the company name for publicity purposes without the written consent of the employee or company
+2. Vendors shall not make use the DRB-HICOM employee’s name or the Company name for publicity purposes without the written consent of the employee or Company.

 Two-way Engagement